sguo1129/https-github.com-USGS-EROS-espa-surface-reflectance/not-validated-prototype-l8_sr/README.md

 ### Product Guide

 ## Release Notes
+  1. Updated the do_l8_sr python script to support the new-style collection naming convention.
-  1. Updated the FORTRAN code to be the latest version of software received for L8SR instead of the first version received.
+  2. Updated the FORTRAN code to be the latest version (v1.3) of software received for L8SR instead of the first version received (v1.1) at the very start of the project.
+  3. Investigated some aerosol interpolation and aerosol improvements overall, but these are not released at this time and will remain on the l8sr_aerosol_improvements branch.